alanng10/class-lang/Docue/Article/Word/a.md

 Word "regex" has meaning that is regular expression.

+Word "pattern" has meaning that is pattern entity.

 Word "unique" has meaning that is only one in type.

 Word "out" has meaning that is output destination.